 Fortunately, manual therapy and exercise can greatly reduce the intensity and prevalence of tension headaches.
 (6,7,8,9,16)

-The follow videos demonstrate some of the common soft-tissue procedures we use to treat patients who suffer from tension headaches.
+The following videos demonstrate some of the common procedures we use to treat patients who suffer from tension headaches.
 We have found these procedures to be very effective when combined with joint manipulation/mobilization and a functional exercise program.
 For best results, soft tissue restrictions must be assessed for the kinetic chains of the entire shoulder, neck, and jaw.

 TMD problems are often related to jaw pain, headaches, earaches, facial pain, vision problems, eye pain, balance issues, tinnitus, throat and neck pain, dizziness, and a multitude of other symptoms.

 Note: Some of the common signs/symptoms of TMJ/TMD headaches are: Local tenderness over the jaw or temple region, trigger points in the jaw muscles, history of grinding teeth (bruxism), increased stress, or prior trauma.